 - Commercial Intent: Users are searching to decide whether to buy.
 Phrases just as “buy now”, “discount”, “deals” that indicate a strong motivation for purchasing.

-- Informational Intent: Users who search for terms just as “How to..”, “Best way to..”, “How can I..” usually search for an informative solution for their pain point and are willing to make a purchase if the solution matches their needs.
+- Informational Intent: Users who search for terms just as “How to..”, “Best way to..”, “How can I..” are usually searching for an informative solution for whatever question or pain point they have.
+While this group may be willing to buy, it is less likely than other types of keyword intent.

-- Navigational Intent: Navigational intent driven users know exactly what they want and where they want to buy it from.
+- Navigational Intent: Navigational intent driven users know exactly what they want and who they are looking for.
+This form of search includes brand names.

 24. LSI Keywords (Latent Semantic Indexing)